-The ABS publishes and produces a range of statistics relevant to Family and Community statistics which can be obtained in a number of ways.
+The ABS produces and publishes a range of statistics relevant to Family and Community which can be obtained in a number of ways.
 For information on how to access ABS statistics in general, follow these links:

 A number of statistical sources exist through which individuals, the community and governments come to understand families and the community.
 To make an informed decision, the statistics need to be well understood.
 All ABS statistical publications contain a range of information that can provide users with knowledge about the origin and limitations of statistics.
 This information is often listed in footnotes to data, Explanatory Notes, Technical Notes and Appendices.

 DIRECTORY OF STATISTICAL SOURCES

 The Directory of Statistical Sources is a useful tool to identify and access reference information about ABS statistical collections.
 The Directory provides access to data through links to current outputs from these collections.